FY 2014-2015 Annual Report

 Amendments to HAR.
 Revisions and updates to our Hawaii Administrative Rules continue to be pursued.

-2014 Elections.
-The offices for Governor, Lieutenant Governor, Maui Mayor, and Kauai Mayor are among the larger races set to occur in fall 2014.
+2016 Elections.
+The offices for Honolulu and Hawaii county mayors and all county prosecutors are among the larger races set to occur in fall 2016.